-Building in our increasingly humid and wet weather creates enormous challenges for delivering durable, safe, and healthy places to live, as well as managing risks related to construction defects caused by increased moisture.
-As a result, there is a growing need to develop more effective envelope and interior moisture management strategies to ensure we can meet these goals and reduce the likelihood of building defects arising over time.
+Building in our increasingly humid and wet weather creates enormous challenges for delivering durable, safe, and healthy places to live.
+There is a growing need to develop more effective envelope and interior moisture management strategies to ensure we can meet these goals and reduce the likelihood of building defects arising over time.

 Jay T. concentrates his professional expertise in the habitational and hospitality verticals.
 He represents developers, general contractors, subcontractors, and business owners.
 His focus is on risk management and loss control for projects that are ground-up construction, rehabs, and completed tenant-occupied buildings.
 Jay T. advises business owners on how to mitigate risk and control their premiums through proper risk management.
 In his free time, he loves to spend time with his kids, bowl competitively, and play golf.